aws/aws-cli/awscli/examples/globalaccelerator/list-byoip-cidr.rst

         ]
     }

-For more information, see `Bring Your Own IP Address in AWS Global Accelerator <https://docs.aws.amazon.com/global-accelerator/latest/dg/using-byoip.html>`__ in the *AWS Global Accelerator Developer Guide*.
+For more information, see `Bring your own IP address in AWS Global Accelerator <https://docs.aws.amazon.com/global-accelerator/latest/dg/using-byoip.html>`__ in the *AWS Global Accelerator Developer Guide*.